tundish/blathnaid/blathnaid/tale/chapters.rst

 manufacture and assurance of all such things in the City.

 But according to Fell, the Boilermakers still had a lot to learn when it came to metallurgy.
-They were diligent in the prooving of their seams, yet they had no care at all that the flux was contaminating the Gin.
+They were diligent in the proving of their seams, yet they had no care at all that the flux was contaminating the Gin.

 Second wish gone
 ----------------